Blog post updated on 28th February 2022.

 Some differences between autism where people can talk, and non-verbal autism include autistic people who are able to talk having initial speech delay, talking about a topic of interest for a long time, having echolalia and struggling to continue a conversation with another person; and people with non-verbal autism only being able to communicate with hand gestures, sign language or PECS cards.

-One way to support children who have this is to create a picture schedule so that the non-verbal child knows what time of day it is and what activity they should be taking part in at a specific time.
+One way to support children who have this is to create a picture schedule made up of Picture Exchange Communication System (PECS) cards. so that the non-verbal child knows what time of day it is and what activity they should be taking part in at a specific time.

 Before helping a child create a picture schedule, it is worth teaching them how to associate illustrations or photographs with written words.
 For example, you can show the child a picture of a plate of food with cutlery and the word, “dinner,” written underneath it.

 Another way to support non-verbal children is to teach them a type of sign language called Makaton, which has signs that represent ‘a core vocabulary of 450 words.’
-Some good examples of videos that use Makaton include Makaton Nursery Rhymes Presented by Dave Benson Phillips (originally released on VHS in 1991, the DVD can currently be purchased from Amazon or the whole video can be viewed online on Vimeo) and clips of Mr Tumble from the CBeebies programme Something Special (2003 – 2018) on YouTube.
+Some good examples of videos that use Makaton include Makaton Nursery Rhymes Presented by Dave Benson Phillips (originally released on VHS in 1991 – it is now available on DVD, YouTube and Vimeo) and clips of Mr Tumble from the CBeebies programme Something Special (2003 – 2018) on YouTube.

 Children can continue to use PECS cards and Makaton into adolescence and adulthood.